rawnet/api-toolkit/README.md

 ## Usage

-To use the toolkit, you will need to import it at the top of the module you intend to use it.
+To use the toolkit, you will need to import it at the top of the module where you intend to use it.
 ```
-import { Session, Listing, Paginator } from './../components/api-toolkit'
+import { Session, Listing, Paginator, LoadMore } from './../components/api-toolkit'
 ```

 ### Session
-A form is required to successfully call your api.
+A form is suggested to successfully call your api.
 Your api endpoint should be set as your forms action.
 ```
 <form action="/api/news">
 ```